 Chris Froome it is, for all intents and purposes, champion of the Cycling Tour of Spain in 2011, which chronologically makes him the first Briton to win not only the Spanish round but a great lap.

 The UCI has confirmed Froome as the winner of that edition after the positivo in doping that gave Juanjo Cobo.
 After the appeals period, which Cobo has not used, the official podium of that edition is made up of the aforementioned Froome, Bradley Wiggins and Bauke Mollema.

-Speaking to the newspaper AS, Javier Guillén, director of the Vuelta, shows his "absolute respect" for the decisions of the UCI, his "inflexibility with doping" and congratulates Froome: "Welcome, Froome, as winner of the Tour of 2011 ».
-The winner of the Briton is with two Vueltas (2011 and 2017), four Tours of France (2013, 2015, 2016 and 2017) and a Giro d'Italia (2018).
+Speaking to the newspaper AS, Javier Guillén, director of the Vuelta, shows his "absolute respect" for the UCI's decisions, his "inflexibility with doping" and congratulates Froome: "Welcome, Froome, as the winner of the Vuelta de 2011 ».
+The British record has two Vueltas (2011 and 2017), four Tours de France (2013, 2015, 2016 and 2017) and a Giro d'Italia (2018).

 Fuente: 20 minutos